ctu-mrs/mrs_docker-lazy/README.md

 > 🐞 **Note:** Lazydocker can be buggy in "stack" mode (if you run it in the same directory as the Docker Compose file).
 Change directory if it misbehaves.
 > ⚙️ You can run custom commands within Lazydocker (check the config in the `lazydocker/` folder).
 For more check [LazyDocker Docs](https://github.com/jesseduffield/lazydocker)

+### 5. Example of Workflow with two roboflies

+TOADD gif